There are numerous fire safety regulations for landlords that you need to comply with to ensure that your rental property is safe for tenants.

 PUBLISHED ON

-Fire safety regulations for landlords should be a priority throughout the year, especially during the colder months and the festive seasons.
-Every year, there’s a spike in house fires caused by an increase in the use of heating and electrical appliances.
-This is paired with alcohol consumption, candle usage, Christmas trees, fairy lights, and fireplaces.
+Fire safety regulations for landlords should be a priority throughout the year, especially during colder months and festive seasons when the use of heating appliances, candles, Christmas lights, and fireplaces, and the consumption of alcohol can increase the risk of fire.

 There are numerous landlord safety legal obligations that you need to comply with to ensure that your rental property is safe.
-If you have not provided suitable fire safety equipment and made the correct safety accommodations legal action can be taken against you.
+If you have not provided suitable fire safety equipment or not taken the necessary safety precautions, legal action can be taken against you.

 Accidents do unfortunately happen.
 However, there are several practical steps that landlords and tenants can take to help prevent fires from starting and spreading.